-We have made many friends, and met many people along the way that have had personal experience with one or many of these diseases.
+We have made many friends, and met many people along the way that have had personal experience with one or many of these serious diseases.
 For some, their experience has been a bump in the road; for others this exposure has resulted in debilitating, life threatening illness and even death.

 There continues to be conflicting information about the risk of infection and how best to treat Lyme and other tick-borne diseases.
 Widespread belief is that many of these diseases do not occur in Colorado.
 Lack of research, inventory and surveillance efforts in Colorado has left gaps of knowledge about the prevalence and risk from ticks and diseases for our state.
 Colorado has a shortage of medical care providers with experience in recognition, diagnosis and treatment of Lyme and other tick-borne diseases.

 We are dedicated to supporting patients within Colorado and beyond to find the resources they need to get proper diagnosis and treatment for Lyme & Other Tick-Borne Diseases.

 Prevention is the most effective means to avoid tick-borne illnesses; and access to accurate, timely diagnosis and care is key to a positive outcome when having contact with many of the diseases that ticks can transmit.